Online LPN to BSN Programs in Virginia: View Top VA Schools

 What should I look for in an LPN to BSN program in Virginia?

-The purpose of earning a BSN degree is to gain the knowledge and skills needed for NCLEX-RN exam and RN licensure eligibility, as well as competent practice as a registered nurse.
-Three specific items you can look for in the LPN to BSN programs you consider are:
+The purpose of earning a BSN degree is to gain the knowledge and skills needed to take the NCLEX-RN and obtain an RN license.
+You should look for three specific items in the LPN to BSN programs you consider:

 Can I get financial aid to help pay for my LPN to BSN program in Virginia?